npm-335i/Api-Tester-v2.0/README.md

 ## AI Quick Setup

-Choose your provider and the app automatically configures:
+Choose your provider and the application automatically configures:

 - API Endpoint
 - Required Headers